jamescooke/blog/content/1706-arrange-act-assert-for-python.rst

 I have not been able to cover all the common cases in the guide above.
 The following are planned topics for follow up posts:

-.. [#fixture] **Extraction of common or complicated arrangement code:**
+.. [#fixture] **Extraction of common or complicated arrangement code**

     Fixtures should be extracted when arrangement code is complicated or duplicated between tests.
+This post will explore how to extract arrangement code and test it so that it can be used with certainty across the test suite.

+.. [#nd] **Non-deterministic data**

-.. [#nd] When data required for assertions is destroyed by the action being
-         tested, then arrangement must also prepare this data for use later.
+    When data required for assertions is destroyed by the action being tested, then arrangement must also prepare this data for use later.
     Alternatively, the test might be restructured so that this data is predictable or not required.

+.. [#doc] **Multi-line docstrings**

-.. [#doc] Docstrings can be multiple lines.
-Ideally every test should be simple
-    and compact enough that a one line docstring is sufficient to describe the test.
-However, this is not always the case and sometimes a larger docstring is appropriate to help others understand the test.
+    Although not covered here, docstrings can be multiple lines.
+Ideally every test should be simple and compact enough that a one line docstring is sufficient to describe the test.
+However this is not always the case and sometimes a larger docstring is appropriate to help others understand the test and the conditions that are required for the SUT.

+.. [#ah] **Assertion helpers**

+    In an ideal world, assertions would always be small and simple.
+However, complex systems often require larger assertions.
+In this follow up post I will explore strategies for extracting common assertion code and testing it in its own right.

+Links will appear above when I complete these follow up posts.

 Thanks for reading